 Select Wines

-The 2018 Porter Family Vineyards Beverly’s Chardonnay, Haynes Vineyard (a historic vineyard in Coombsville) is medium gold in color; offers appealing aromatics including initially a subtle hint of cut grass with honeysuckle, honeycomb, citrus blossom and ripe melon.
+The 2018 Porter Family Vineyards Beverly’s Chardonnay, Haynes Vineyard (a historic vineyard in Coombsville) is medium gold in color; the bouquet offers appealing aromatics including initially a subtle hint of cut grass with honeysuckle, honeycomb, citrus blossom and ripe melon.
 Generously layered on the bouquet.
 Very focused on the fruit characteristics rather than oak influences.
 Sports both a rounded and a creamy textural feel across the palate.
 Concentrated, this wine offers flavors of red apple, butter (this is more subtle rather than dominating), mandarin and apricot.
 Aged 12 months in 50% new French oak.
 Drinks very well just by itself.

 The 2018 Porter Family Vineyards Sandpiper Red is a blend of 51% Merlot 42% Cabernet Sauvignon and 7% Malbec.
 The wine is dark ruby in the glass; offers ripe but elegant aromatics layered with blackberry, old cedar box, dried rose petal, black licorice, brown chocolate and mocha.
 Expresses flavors of Bing cherry and Santa Rosa plum.
 The texture is rounded and fairly supple – with a tannin profile that is finely unified into the finish.
 A hint of dark spice on the finish.
 Lingers smooth without any harsh edges whatsoever.
 Light to moderate tannin grip.
 Drinks very well in its youth.
 Was aged 22 Months in 75% new French oak.
 A palate pleaser, a crowd pleaser.